 Barnard made clear that it was the third arrangement — full coeducation — that he favored.
 In support of this choice, he described his own exposure to coeducation with positive outcomes for both men and women.
 As for the latter, he preemptively assured his readers, coeducation would not turn “the girl who enters college a modestly shrinking maiden” into “a romping hoyden, or a self-asserting dogmatist.”

 Barnard’s 1880 Report also included a discussion of recent developments at Oxford and Cambridge, suggestive of the increased attention male-only British institutions were now paying to the instruction of women.
 His 1881 Report began with a description of the mail his previous reports had generated.
 “From many quarters, during the past few years, the anxious inquiry has been coming in upon the undersigned: Will not Columbia College do something for the higher education of our girls?”
 Barnard then tried appealing to his trustees’ ever-present financial concerns:

 Opening the College to women would be an early and very material increase in the

 number of our students, which would be attended by an augmentation of the revenue

-from tuition fee, amounting, in the course of about four years, to not less than $10,000
+from tuition fees, amounting, in the course of about four years, to not less than $10,000

-To no avail.
-With the publication of Barnard’s third annual report on the subject, the Columbia board slashed the president’s budget line for publishing.
-A majority of Columbia faculty and students (including the College junior Nicholas Murray Butler) similarly rejected their president’s call for coeducation.
+All to no avail.
+With the publication in 1881 of Barnard’s third annual Report, the Columbia trustees promptly retlkiated by slashing the president’s budget line to limit its dissemination.
+A majority of Columbia faculty and students (including the College junior Nicholas Murray Butler) similarly rejected the president’s call for coeducation.
 Professor of Political Science John W. Burgess led the faculty opposition.
-Fifty years later, he still thought well enough of his clinching argument to repeat it in his autobiography:
+Fifty years later, Burgess still thought well enough of his clinching argument to repeat it in his autobiography:

 I suggested that New York parents preferred to keep their girls in school in the city,